New Jersey City University: Athletic complex

 The university's Thomas M. Gerrity Athletic Complex is located less than a mile southwest of the main campus at near Droyers Point on Newark Bay.
 In 2017, the New York Red Bulls of Major League Soccer entered into a facility usage partnership with the university to upgrade the natural grass soccer training field at the complex to professionally approved standards.
 Under the partnership, national and international teams will be allowed to train at the facility ahead of their matches at Red Bull Arena.
 Phase one of the project began in early June 2017 and involved regrading, aeration and reseeding of the training facility.
 The project, which is still ongoing, will also involve overall maintenance of the training facility.

 NJCU School of Business

 In September 2015, the NJCU School of Business opened at Harborside Plaza directly on the Jersey City waterfront.
-The two-story facility features 18 instructional spaces, two data science centers, a simulated trading floor, an auditorium, offices, study areas, a student lounge, and a large waterfront conference center with views of Lower Manhattan.
+The two-story facility features 18 instructional spaces, two data science centers, computer labs and laundry facilities, an auditorium, offices, study areas, a student lounge, and a large waterfront conference center with views of Lower Manhattan.

 Campus living

-The university operates four residence halls: Co-op Hall, a corridor-style facility with common area bathrooms and study lounges for freshmen and first year dorm students; Vodra Hall, a traditional dormitory with shared bathrooms between rooms for upper-class students and special needs individuals; and 2040 University Apartments, a residence for seniors and others of age 21 and up.
-The fourth is a new residence hall on the west campus.
+The university operates three residence halls: Co-op Hall, a corridor-style facility with common area bathrooms and study lounges for freshmen and first year dorm students; Vodra Hall, a traditional dormitory with shared bathrooms between rooms for upper-class students and special needs individuals; and West Campus Village, its newest suite-style residence hall on its west campus at University Place.

 Athletics

-NJCU is a member of Division III of the National Collegiate Athletic Association (NCAA).
+NJCU teams are named the Gothic Knights.
+The university is a member of Division III of the National Collegiate Athletic Association (NCAA).